 In fact, we had a 2WD campervan for our Central Australia road trip and we were able to do plenty.

-In this Central Australia road trip itinerary, I’ll give you two options: one for 2WD and another for a 4WD itinerary.
-Both itineraries have you starting and ending in Alice Springs.
+In this Red Centre Way road trip itinerary, I’ll give you two options: one for 2WD and another for a 4WD itinerary.

-We rented our campervan – a Toyota Hiace 2-berth Highball – through Mighty Campers.
+We rented our campervan – a Toyota Hiace 2-berth Highball – from Mighty Campers through Motorhome Republic

 Our campervan was fully stocked with bedding, towels and more kitchen equipment than we needed.
 The Mighty Campers team was really friendly and responsive (including quickly answering my million questions via the online chat!).
 I’d highly recommend renting through them for this Uluru self drive itinerary.

-Mighty Campers also has larger motorhomes that can sleep up to six adults.
+There are also larger motorhomes that can sleep up to six adults, as well as 4WD campers and vehicles with rooftop tents.

-Just remember, you don’t need a 4WD, unless you’re planning to go offroad and take the itinerary outlined below.
+Just remember, you don’t need a 4WD to drive from Alice Springs to Uluru, unless you’re planning to go offroad and take the 4WD Red Centre Way itinerary I outline below.

 Whichever company or car type you go with, make sure you book well in advance during the winter months to avoid disappointment!